-However, before your first flight in the airplane, you must be endorsed by your instructor.
+Before your first lesson in either the sim or the airplane, you must be endorsed by your instructor.
 By law, every CFI must see either a birth certificate (raised seal) and government-issued photo ID or an unexpired U.S. passport.
 There are other documents that can be used but these are the two most common methods of showing U.S. citizenship.

 Once your CFI is satisfied, he must either keep a copy of those documents for five years or make an endorsement in both his, and the student’s logbook.
 I prefer the endorsement method myself as I don’t want to be responsible for a hard-copy of someone’s documents.